RSS-Bridge/rss-bridge/README.md

 # Or last ditch effort (CAREFUL)
 rm -rf /var/www/rss-bridge/cache/ && mkdir /var/www/rss-bridge/cache/
 ```

+### How to fix "attempt to write a readonly database"

+The sqlite files (db, wal and shm) are not writeable.

+    chown -v rss-bridge:rss-bridge cache/*

+### How to fix "Unable to prepare statement: 1, no such table: storage"

+    rm cache/*

 ### How to create a new bridge from scratch